Recent River Conditions

 Summary

-Deep River is navigable from below Lake George to the Rock Riffles.
-[24 May 2025]
+Deep River is clear from below Lake George to the Rock Riffles.
+[28 September 2025]

-Trail Creek is clear from Lake Michigan to the edge of Friendship Botanic Garden.
-[24 May 2025]
+Trail Creek is clear from Lake Michigan to the pedestrian bridge inside Friendship Botanic Garden.
+[09 September 2025]

 Conditions can change rapidly and NWIPA makes no assertions of the current conditions.